-I am so excited to finally be sharing Baby E’s 1st Birthday Party with you!
+I am so excited to finally be sharing Baby E’s Shabby Chic First Birthday Party with you!
 Having a little girl has been so much fun and I knew I wanted a very girlie first birthday party for her.
 She has already made it very clear that she loves pink and frills so I thought it would only be appropriate if that was the theme of her party :)

 Our house is not even big enough to hold both of our families, let alone some close friends, so we took over my parents’ house for the big celebration.
 We invited just our families (which are pretty large in itself) and some close friends to celebrate with us.

 I think the invitation always sets the tone for a party.
 I chose these invites from Shutterfly and used one of Baby E’s 6th month photos that were taken by Keri Meyers Photography.
 You can view a tutorial for the tutu here.

 The main focal point of the party was this Shabby Chic Sweet Shop.
 I love decorating with raw materials so I chose a simple canvas drop cloth for the tablecloth and brought in some old crates I purchased at a liquidation sale back in the fall.
 While I love rustic elements I also wanted a more feminine feel and chose a beautiful pink puckered fabric for the backdrop.
 I stumbled up the pink material in the upholstery section at Hobby Lobby and it was love at first sight.

 The dessert table included old-fashioned glazed doughnuts, powdered doughnuts, homemade Rice Krispies treats, DIY marshmallow pops, homemade cupcakes and a homemade ruffle cake.
 I topped off the table with yogurt covered pretzels and raisins.